Benchmarking

 AIPC Benchmarking

 Each centre’s data is anonymized on each page, so centre “1” on the above page may be centre “5” on another page.
-This way all participants see the data, can understand where their building fits vis a vis the other buildings among the sample (in this case, six buildings), but can’t attribute the other data back to a specific building.
+This way all participants see the data, can how their building compares to the other buildings among the sample (in this case, six buildings), but can’t attribute the other data back to a specific building.
 For added protection, each page is likely to have the buildings in a different order.
 The columns cannot be associated with a specific building, rather show the data from all buildings (for example, in first, third or sixth place).

 HLT communicates the results to each individual participant; copies of these reports will not be provided to any third party including AIPC, and HLT will not use the data collected for any other purpose than the conduct of the AIPC benchmarking study.
 HLT will return all templates and requested data at any time if so requested by AIPC.